eGain/egain-conversation-hub-sentiment-analysis/README.md

 2. eGain Cloud availability with valid advisor credentials
 3. AWS cloud account available with AWS Comprehend, Lambda and all mentioned below services from "Additional Information" are enabled.
 4. AWS account has access to eGain URL from where chat transcripts are fetched.
-5. Role with permissions as  defined in "deployment/sentimentAnalyserrole.json" is created before the deployment and used while deploying the application
+5. Role with permi  ssions as  defined in "deployment/sentimentAnalyserrole.json" is created before the deployment and used while deploying the application
 6. AWS CLI, please refer https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html to install and configure AWS CLI.
 You need to run the 'aws configure' to configure the aws profile for deployment
 7. SAM CLI, please refer https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-windows.html to install and configure SAM CLI